deorth-kku/cheetahclaws/README.md

 # CheetahClaws

-CheetahClaws: **A Lightweight** and **Easy-to-Use** Python Reimplementation of Claude Code **Supporting Any Model**, such as Claude, GPT, Gemini, Kimi, Qwen, Zhipu, DeepSeek, MiniMax, and local open-source models via Ollama or any OpenAI-compatible endpoint.
+CheetahClaws: **A Lightweight** and **Easy-to-Use** Python native, **Supporting Any Model**, such as Claude, GPT, Gemini, Kimi, Qwen, Zhipu, DeepSeek, MiniMax, and local open-source models via Ollama or any OpenAI-compatible endpoint.

 ---